ManhaNet/ManhaNet/README.md

 ## Professional IT Portfolio Website

-A modern responsive portfolio website developed to present my professional background, technical expertise, certifications, projects, and resume.
+A modern responsive portfolio website designed and developed to present my professional background, technical expertise, certifications, projects, and resume.

 ### Highlights